system76/firmware-desktop/leow9-w/README.md

 2. Power off the machine.
 Unplug the machine.
 3. Take the side glass panel off, so that access to the motherboard is available.

- **NOTE**: Remove the panel by unscrewing the four thumbscrews at the four corners of the glass pannel.
-Make sure to hold the glass pannel in place when the screws are removed as the pannel may fall and break.
+ **NOTE**: Remove the panel by unscrewing the four thumbscrews at the four corners of the glass panel.
+Make sure to hold the glass panel in place when the screws are removed as the panel may fall and break.

 4. At the bottom of the board, there is a jumper that needs to be moved from covering 1-2 to 2-3.
 See the below image where the pins proceed numerically 1,2,3.
 ![ME Update Jumper](https://raw.githubusercontent.com/system76/firmware-desktop/leow9-w_fix/leow9-w/images/1.png)